What is a Grant of Probate and should you get expert advice?

 A Grant of Probate is a court order (a legal document) which is issued by the official Probate Registry (which is part of the UK Courts Service) to the executors of the Will of the person who has died.
 The executor or executors are those people who are named in the Will as being given the responsibility of carrying out the instructions in the Will and administering the estate.
 At some point in their life, the deceased thought very carefully about who would be the person they would trust to do this.
 They would also consider that maybe a partner or a child would be relieved to not have this job.

 If a person dies without a Will, a similar court order is needed which is a grant of Letters of Administration and the responsibility usually falls to the nearest next of kin.
-Instead of executor, this person is called the administrator.
-Often the words “Personal Representative” are used and this simply covers both executors and administrators.
+Instead of executor, this person is called the administrator but often the words “Personal Representative” are used and this simply covers both executors and administrators.
 Of course, if bank accounts and or property are in joint names, it is a relatively easy process to move those over to the other party.

 The process is rather different in Scotland and although some of the same forms are used, the grant is called a Confirmation.

-When dealing with the matters surrounding a bereavement, it is always a good idea to download tasks and thoughts to paper as it is so easy to forget things when in a difficult situation.
+When dealing with the matters surrounding a bereavement, it is always a good idea to download tasks and thoughts to paper as it is so easy to forget things when facing a difficult situation.
 Make to-do lists and never be afraid to ask for help.